gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 contributes to the [goal of accessibility](#accessibility) by making the contents of an accession searchable even if the accession's individual items have not yet been added to the Digital Archive.

-In most cases, an archivist creates an accession Index as a Word document and then converts it to a PDF file.
+In most cases, an archivist creates an accession index as a Word document and then converts it to a PDF file.
 Below is an example of a typical accession index.

 ![image](accessioning-19.jpg)